Marwan-Takrouri/Human-or-Robot-Facebook-Kaggle/README.md

 - Bidder datasets
   - train.csv - the training set from the bidder dataset
   - test.csv - the test set from the bidder dataset

 - Bid dataset<br />
   - bids.csv - the bid dataset <br>

 The data in this competition comes from an online platform, not from Facebook.

+## List of columns for each dataset
+- bidder_id – Unique identifier of a bidder.
+  - payment_account – Payment account associated with a bidder.
+These are obfuscated to protect privacy.
+  - address – Mailing address of a bidder.
+These are obfuscated to protect privacy.
+  - outcome – Label of a bidder indicating whether or not it is a robot.
+Value 1.0 indicates a robot, where value 0.0 indicates human.
+    - The outcome was half hand labeled, half stats-based.
+There are two types of "bots" with different levels of proof:
+      - Bidders who are identified as bots/fraudulent with clear proof.
+Their accounts were banned by the auction site.
+      - Bidder who may have just started their business/clicks or their stats exceed from system wide average.
+There are no clear proof that they are bots. <br />

 ## Questions hope to answer with the data
 In order to improve fairness of bidding competition, can we identify and eliminate computer generated bidding auction? </br>